Redefining gender stereotypes to empower women and girls

 Around the world, nearly two thirds of illiterate people are women—a proportion that has remained unchanged for two decades.
 Despite progress made towards gender equality, women and girls continue to be held back because of their gender.

 In 2015, world leaders placed gender equality and empowerment of all women and girls at the heart of the 2030 Agenda for Sustainable Development, because empowering women and girls is a priceless investment that can change the world.
 At Worldreader, the Sustainable Development Goals are a guiding light of our work.
-But as we celebrate International Women’s Day, we’re reminded that bold solutions are needed if we are to accomplish real change.
+But we also know that bold solutions are needed if we are to accomplish real change.

 Shifting Gender Stereotypes